natidever/Taxis/README.md

 In ancient Greek philosophy and biology, *taxis* refers to the natural ordering or classification of things — making sense out of chaos by arranging elements systematically.

-The name perfectly reflects the purpose of this tool: to bring structure and order to your files in an efficient and elegant way.

 ## 🦀 Built With